Hinlo/ProtectingProsthetics-User_Study_Into_Vibrotactile_Haptics_For_UpperLimb_Prosthetics/CAD_Designs/PrintedDesignImages/CovviResearchSocketV3 : Images/ReadMe.md

 - Wrist Support: should be curved to the right and off centre - in line with the right curved edge near the handle.
 Holding your right arm out straight and making a fist, you can see how the arm aligns with the right edge of the hand, while the thumb sticks out.
 - Thumb: since it sticks out, you should carve out a little more space for it.
+- Covvi socket mount: make slightly wider to allow for the insertion of a soft layer e.g felt, to protect the mount on the universal socket.